Ramon, Isabela: History

-In the middle of the twenties (1925-1926) when the San Jose–Santa Fe national road opened, Ilocano migrants from the Central Plain of Luzon like Tarlac, Pangasinan, and Nueva Ecija, arrived in bull carts to settle on this vast area covered with weeds called “samon” as homesteaders.
+In the middle of the 1920s when the San Jose–Santa Fe national road opened, Ilocano migrants from the Central Plain of Luzon, particularly Tarlac, Pangasinan, and Nueva Ecija, arrived in bull carts to settle on this vast area covered with weeds called “samon” as homesteaders.
 As required by statutes, these people stayed right on their 24 ha farms to clear the lot in order call it their own.
 The place was a part of Buenavista, the oldest barrio of Santiago, Isabela.
-For more than ten long years amidst hardships and sufferings due to malaria disease and unfavorable weather conditions, the pioneers labored to convert their homestead into a productive farm with palay as their main crop.
+For more than ten years amidst hardships and sufferings due to malaria and unfavorable weather conditions, the pioneers labored to convert their homestead into a productive farm with palay as their main crop.